FilipKon13/tests-generation/README.md

     make test

 Do that to make sure that pseudorandomness works as intended.
 If tests fail two things are likely: current version of library depends on some implementation detail that standard left unspecified or your environment is not standard-compliant.
-Whatever the case is, you can try to solve this by providing your own `gen_type` type (more about it in Customization section) and running
+Whatever the case is, you can try to bypass this problem by running

-    make __gen_tests
+    make gen_tests

 Be aware that this overwrites tests provided by the library.
 After that, by running